kstudzin/pub_sub_mq/README.md

 ##### Subscriber
 The behavior of the subscriber varies only slighly based upon the configuration of the broker, not so much as to how, but who.
 In both scenarios the subscriber establishes a connection with the well known broker.
 This connection allows for the subscriber to register interest in one or more topics at any time.
 The second connection that is established by the subscriber does depend upon the broker type.
 In the case of the routing broker, the subscriber will inform the broker of its well known location at which it will be listening for all topics sent from the broker.
-In this situation the subscriber has to filter out the messages for which they haven't subscribed.
-This means that the subscriber will potentially receive a great deal of messages and it will simply drop those messages for unregistered topics.
+From that point all messages from all publishers will be passed to the subscriber.
-In the direct broker scenario, the subscriber establishes connections directly with each of publishers that they have subscribed.
-By doing so the amount of traffic that the subscriber will receive will be greatly reduced and no filtering is required by the subscriber.
+In the direct broker scenario, the address of the publisher is received by the subscriber upon registration for a given topic.
+Upon receipt, subscriber establishes connections directly with each of publishers that they have subscribed.

 #### How (to use)
 [See Command Line Interface(CLI) Usage below](#command-line-interface-usage)